Thomas Alva Edison was Mexican?

 – He liked to burn elephants in public and circuses to prove that Nicolas Tesla’s alternating current was deadly.

-– He perfected the electric chair with alternating current technology, which gave him Frankenstein a bad name for killing human beings with electricity.
+– Also, he perfected the electric chair with alternating current technology.
+Which gave him Frankenstein a bad name for killing human beings with electricity.

 – He was always jealous of the work of Nicholas Tesla’s scientist.